-- a.
-A matter personal to a member of staff that is being considered by a meeting of the Finance and Management Committee is subject to standing order 11. - b.
-Subject to the Council's policy regarding absences from work, the Council's employees shall notify the Clerk of any absence due to till health or urgency within 2 hours of their normal start time or as soon as may be practical. - c.
-The chair of the Finance and Management Committee and one other selected councillor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employees and shall keep a written record of it.
-The reviews and appraisal will be confidential between the appraiser and appraisee and any substantive issues arising from them shall be reported to the Finance and Management Committee. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Clerk shall contact the Chair of the Council or in his absence, the Vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and Management Committee. - e.
+a.
+A matter personal to a member of staff that is being considered by a meeting of the Finance and Management Committee is subject to standing order 11.

+b.
+Subject to the Council's policy regarding absences from work, the Council's employees shall notify the Clerk of any absence due to till health or urgency within 2 hours of their normal start time or as soon as may be practical.

+c.
+The chair of the Finance and Management Committee and one other selected councillor shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employees.
+The reviews and appraisal shall be reported in writing and are subject of the employees.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and Management Committee.

+- d.
+Subject to the Council's policy regarding the handling of grievance matters, the Clerk shall contact the Chair of the Council or in their absence, the Vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed - by resolution of the Finance and Management Committee.

+- e.
 Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chair or Vice-Chair of the Council, this shall be communicated to another member of the Finance and Management Committee, which shall be reported back and progressed by resolution of that Committee. - f.
 Any persons responsible for all or part of the management of staff shall treat as confidential and secure, the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-- g.
-The Council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protection and encrypted. - h.
+- h.
 In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - i.
-Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Clerk, Deputy Clerk and/or Finance and Management Committee.